adityajirafe/orbital22/README.md

 Disclaimer: Since the bot is in constant development, we will not be hosting the bot on any server for visitors to try, as it limits our ability to improve the bot.
+Update: The bot is currently live and hosted on PythonAnywhere.
+However, there may be times when the bot is down as we are still working on it.

-As such, to those who wish to test the bot, the solution is to clone the repository and create your own bot.
+As such, to those who wish to use our code to test the bot, the solution is to clone the repository and create your own bot.
 A brief description is showed below:

 Run `cd orbital22/telebot`